Gabriel Torje: Sivasspor

-AEL
+AEL and Bandırmaspor

-On 4 February 2020, he signed a contract with Superleague club AEL.
-On 22 June 2020, he scored a brace, helping to a 3–1 home win against Volos for the second game of the 2019–20 Superleague playoffs.
+On 4 February 2020, he signed a contract with Super League club AEL, where he became a teammate of fellow Romanian Steliano Filip.
+Torje made his Super League Greece debut on 8 February, as coach Michalis Grigoriou sent him in the 62nd minute to replace Vinícius in a 0–0 draw against Lamia.
+On 22 June, he scored a brace in a 3–1 home win against Volos in the 2019–20 Super League play-offs.